 We aimed for as much function as we could, and as for the actual character of the room, we loved exposing that original brick chimney that was hiding behind the wall.
 And adding a window behind the bed made the room feel so much brighter and more welcoming.
 We had to appeal to the historic review board and get their permission to add it, so it wasn’t without effort, but it was well worth it!
 This is a picture we took during the framing stage of that window going in.
 We really have come a long way, huh?

 And we actually love a bed in front of a window (remember we have one in the front bedroom at the beach house!).
 Our tip is just to choose a bed that allows light to pass through it, like this metal one, so it feels like it layers into the room instead of sitting heavily in front of the window and blocking things off, if that makes sense.

-You probably also remember that we added a small addition in the form of a full bathroom off of this room to make it a true master bedroom (another thing we needed permission from the historic review board to do – more on that process here – and you can see how that addition totally changed the back view of the beach house here).
+You probably also remember that we added a small addition in the form of a full bathroom off of this room to make it a true main bedroom (another thing we needed permission from the historic review board to do – more on that process here – and you can see how that addition totally changed the back view of the beach house here).
 We think it’s one of the best things we did to add value and function to this house!